Vanar-AI-Excellence-Program/Assignment1-Aatiqa/README.md

 6. Session is created based on user type (admin/user)
 7. User is redirected to appropriate dashboard

+### Password Reset Flow
+1. User clicks "Forgot your password?" on login page
+2. User enters email address on forgot password page
+3. System validates email exists and is verified
+4. Password reset token is generated (1-hour expiration)
+5. Secure reset email is sent with professional HTML template
+6. User clicks reset link in email
+7. User enters new password with confirmation
+8. Password is hashed and updated, token is cleared
+9. User is redirected to login page with success message

 ### Session Management
 - Sessions use secure, HTTP-only cookies
 - Tokens are randomly generated 64-character hex strings